 A few years ago, after working with a business coach, I decided that self-care would be the central focus of my work.
 I chose a group coaching model where I bought 20 women at a time through a 10-week self-care reconditioning.
 This process included web content, group phone calls, and culminated in a three-day in-person

+“I hate this exercise,” she announced in moment of quiet as the group sat working diligently on their own.
 “I am sick of having to use my own oppression to teach white people about their privilege,” one of the only women of colour in the group angrily proclaimed, sitting back, arms crossed, challenging